 Colonial Lanes’ restaurant was originally called “The Pin Room,” but more recently has become a Michigan Athletic Club and entertainment center, called “CUBS’ AC,” developing its own reputation and clientele, who appreciate good food and beverages in a Meeechigan atmosphere.

-Ten years ago, Bob Ufer’s family (Pam (Wood), Bob, David and Tom), completed the buyout of the other owners, and with the assistance of professional management, are now helping to assure the next half century of quality, family fun and entertainment at Colonial Lanes.
+Ten years ago, Bob Ufer’s family (Pam (Wood), Bob, David and Tom), completed the buyout of the other owners, and with the assistance of General Manager Brian Conway, are now helping to assure the next half century of quality, family fun and entertainment at Colonial Lanes.